 All consumers nationwide who purchased the recalled jack stands (items numbered 56371, 61196, and 61197) that were sold by Defendant for household use and suffered property damage as a result of the failure of those jack stands.
 Persons who suffered personal injury caused by the jack stands, as well as all employees of the Court and plaintiff’s counsel are excluded.

-Do I have a Harbor Freight Lawsuit?
-Contact our Lawyers for a Free Case Review.
+Questions About a Harbor Freight Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.

 Our lawyers already represent a number of people who have been seriously injured and killed by these defective jack stands.
 Contact us to learn more about your rights in filing a Harbor Freight recall lawsuit.

-If you or loved one has been injured or killed by a defective Harbor Freight jack stand, you may want to speak with the lawyers at Johnson // Becker.
-We are actively filing new Harbor Freight lawsuits across the county and you may be entitled to financial compensation for your injuries.
+If you or loved one has been injured or killed by a defective Harbor Freight jack stand, you may want to speak with the lawyers at Johnson//Becker.
+We are actively filing new Harbor Freight lawsuits across the country and you may be entitled to financial compensation for your injuries.